zhu-xlab/DOFA/README.md

 # [DOFA](https://github.com/ShadowXZT/DOFA-pytorch)

+> 🚨 **!!!
+A new version of DOFA weights has been released !!!**
+>
+> Please use the new version of codes and weights.
+The performance is much better!

 ## Dynamic One-For-All foundation model for Remote sensing and Earth observation
 **What is DOFA**: DOFA is a unified multimodal foundation model for different data modalities in remote sensing and Earth observation.
 <p align="center">